visforvali/eng201-oer/_others/faqs.md

 - In a full class setting, I'm unable to send frequent, tailored reminders for work already outlined in the materials.
 I can automate weekly reminders to check the Calendar for work due that week through Discord.
 Any other reminders will be posted to both #classroom and Classes\Announcements (so make sure you've set up Classes to forward announcements to your email if email is your communication preference).
 - Content notes will be provided if/when relevant.
 - Disciplinary language is unavoidable in a class like this, but in weekly modules, I use both plain language and attempt to introduce and explain necessary conceptual terms in plain language.

+# How do you respond to #classroom Q&A posts throughout the week?

+I usually start reading your question posts on Tuesdays, so I can plan my responses.
+From Wednesday to Friday, I post responses to your questions and mention you so you receive a notification.
+To demonstrate how your questions inform each other, overlap, or are more similar than they might appear at first, I consolidate similar questions in my replies as much as possible.
+However, you can probably find answers to your specific questions in my responses to other students, or in any general comments I contribute to our weekly discussions, and you can also get answers from your classmates' responses!

+I'm unlikely to interact with questions posted after the Tuesday 11:59PM deadline for question posts, but posts submitted within the grace period are accepted for credit.

+# Do I need to finish the module to post my Q&As?

+No!
+As explained in the syllabus, assignments, and alt-grading system pages, you can post your question before completing all the work in the module.
+You should begin the module before Tuesday &mdash; over the weekend if possible &mdash; and post a question based on what you *did* manage to complete by Tuesday.